Why Raven How It Works Features Privacy FAQ Try the Beta

 Privacy Policy

 RAVEN is built on a simple principle: your data belongs to you.
 We collect the minimum information necessary to operate the service, and we will never sell, share, or monetize your personal data.
 No hidden terms.
 No data harvesting.
-No third-party access.
+No third-party access beyond what's listed below.

 🛡️